 - Embrace context.
-Sustainability has gone mainstream.
+Sustainability is mainstream.
 Almost everyone offers purpose-led, sustainable something.
 Diversity counts.
 We have the loud (investors and ESG rating agencies), the smooth (branding and communications agencies) and the deep (single-issue specialists).
 All are valid, in a given context.
 Admittedly, some of these contexts are pretty narrow.
 To help Execs navigate this crowded space, sustainability practitioners should qualify their answers with context.
 When someone asks: “Are investors interested in our carbon footprint?”, the answer is “It depends”.
 Then explain under what circumstances they might be interested (eg they’ve just become aware of the TCFD).
 Indicate what aspect of the footprint they might be interested in (eg your operational footprint if you are a big emitter or the footprint of your investment portfolio if you’re in financial services).
 Consider whether they’re likely to be interested in the actual footprint or what the footprint might impact (eg your ability to access capital going forward).
 The ability to put ESG effectively into context differentiates practitioners from the rest.

 - Clarify your turf: I’ve been trying to de-jargonise for the past five years.
 This year I coined a jargon word.
 The ESG edge – ‘the edge’ for short – is your organisation’s interface with ESG challenges.
 It’s the sustainability practitioner’s territory.
 People in our organisations see the edge in very different ways.
 Some see it as ‘somewhere out there’, managed by a sustainability type, preferably with minimal impact on operational reality. most practitioners experience the edge as omnipresent, dynamic and complex.
 These perspectives are underpinned by worldviews.
 They have their uses (refer to tip number 1).
 And people don’t change their worldviews easily.
 Understanding this helps practitioners be more realistic about their role which is useful because we tend to be a passionate and driven bunch.
 I was much pleased when some of my clients started referring to ‘the edge’.
 I’ll post something on it next week.